Lionel Messi’s 10 greatest Barcelona moments

-Messi has been behind so many of Barcelona’s greatest successes in the 21st century, his name becoming synonymous with the club.
+Messi was the driving force behind so many of Barcelona’s greatest successes in the 21st century, with his name becoming synonymous with the club.

 Gracias, Leo pic.twitter.com/zQDFiDUK47— FC Barcelona (@FCBarcelona_es) August 5, 2021

 Narrowing down his best performances, goals and successes is a near impossible task, but here are 10 of the most iconic moments.

 Messi was just behind the halfway line when he picked up the ball in the 2007 Copa Del Rey semi-final, with Barcelona up against Getafe.

 With two defenders immediately converging on him, a baby-faced Messi danced by them before bursting towards the 18-yard box.

 Messi skipped past another two defenders before rounding the keeper and chipping the ball over a retreating Getafe player on the goal line.